House approves final tax reform bill, as Trump eyes major legislative win

 These provisions and others fueled Democratic complaints that the legislation was skewed to favor corporations and the wealthy – while expanding the deficit.

-On the House floor, Alabama Democratic Rep. Terri Sewell mocked Republicans who say passage of the bill would be a Christmas gift to the American people.
+On the House floor, Rep. Terri Sewell, D-Ala., mocked Republicans who say passage of the bill would be a Christmas gift to the American people.

 “I have never seen such intellectual dishonesty,” Sewell said Tuesday afternoon.
 “It’s more like the Grinch that stole Christmas.”